tel: +48 22 499 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, small elements of these devices can complicate diagnosis when they are in the body.
+• Potential hazard to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
+Additionally, miniscule components of these products can be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are highly flammable.